This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Copper

-Copper is an important trace mineral found in the brain, heart, kidneys, skeletal muscles, and liver.
+Copper is an important trace mineral in the brain, heart, kidneys, skeletal muscles, and liver.
 It helps increase iron absorption, maintain collagen, and ward off infections.
 Children with cerebral palsy are often low in copper and manganese, minerals usually found with iron.

 National Nutrition Month